Synerty/synerty-peek/docs/deploy_platform/DeployPeekPlatform.rst

 Download the platform deploy script.

 .. note:: This is the only step in this section that requires the internet.
+    If you don't have internet access you may try this command, be sure to update the "servername" to the server ip address:
+    :code:`scp Downloads/deploy_platform_deb8.sh peek@servername:/home/peek/deploy_platform_deb8.sh`

 ::